AlbaXIII/build.mt/README.md

 ### User Stories

-Each user story was linked to the project template with 3 completion benchmarks (as base, number of acceptance criteria extends depending on user story) as a criteria to for adequate completion of the story;
+Each user story was linked to the project template with up to 3 completion benchmarks (as base, number of acceptance criteria extends depending on user story) as a criteria to for adequate completion of the story;

 Using **project**;